stevenwanderski/bxslider-4/readme.md

 ```

 **slideWidth**
-The width of each slide.
+The width of each slide in pixels.
 This setting is required for all horizontal carousels!
 ```
 default: 0
 options: integer